CarlFredriksson/RL_an_introduction/Chapter_3/chapter_3_exercises.md

 **My answer:**

-The way the question is phrased makes me think that the answer is no, and it could have something to do with tasks where we can't formulate the goal using only reward signals, but I can't think of any examples.
+The MDP framework seems general enough to usefully represent the vast majority of interesting goal-directed learning tasks.
+I can't think of any clear exceptions.

 ## Exercise 3.3